kiminiuslt/BendraDarzeliuSistemaMaitinimui/README.md

 # Common Kindergarten Feeding System
 WEB for Spring MVC project

+### About
+This program purpose is to make kindergarten feeding more efficient.

+Main features is to track warehouse shortages and by that data get what products need to order

 ### Requirements
 * Language Adopt Open JDK 11 Hotspot
 * PostgreSQL server